I’m writing this here as a reminder for myself, and perhaps also as help for others:

 You can usually paste your unicode characters as is into a string and set that on a label or text node, but in the case of a zero-width space character that isn’t very convenient since it can’t be seen.
 What you can do instead is to use the UTF-8 encoded representation of the zero-width space character.
 A zero-width space is Unicode \u200B which when encoded to UTF-8 becomes:

 You can try this yourself using an online UTF-8 encoder/decoder.
-Copy the Unicode symbol and paste it and you’ll get the UTF-8 encoded equivalent.
+Copy the Unicode symbol and paste it and you’ll get the UTF-8 encoded equivalent (note that you must use decimal, not hexadecimal numbers).
 This does of course work for any Unicode symbol:

 and so on